Otter AI Review | My Brutal Honest Take (2026)

 Collaboration tools

-During my Otter AI review, I found that the collaboration tools are solid: you can share transcripts, add comments, and use search to find key details from past conversations.
+What surprised me most that the collaboration tools are solid: you can share transcripts, add comments, and use search to find key details from past conversations.
 Otter supports team features like shared folders and highlights.

 You can also control access (set viewer or collaborator permissions), add time-stamped comments on transcript segments, search by keyword or speaker, and export or share transcripts in standard formats (text, audio, captions).